cmclean8/Cinefile/DOCKER.md

    - Consider implementing JWT tokens

 4. **Network security**:
+   - **Restrict port 3001**: Only expose via VPN or internal network
-   - Don't expose port 3001 directly
+   - Use firewall rules to block port 3001 from public internet
    - Use docker network isolation
-   - Implement rate limiting
+   - Implement rate limiting on port 3000

 ### Performance Tuning